 A number of these kits are slightly different, so it’s virtually impossible to give step-by-step instructions that will work for each kit.
 They (the majority) work in roughly the same way – by forcing some type of plug into the hole.

 This is the sort of thing that you’ll need to do for a successful tire repair:

-Once you’ve located the offending bit of debris, you’ll need to remove that (usually with some pliers), and then open up the hole with a reamer / spiral probe/rasp (all pretty similar) which are typically included in a kit.
+Once you’ve located the offending bit of debris, you’ll need to remove that (usually with some pliers).
+Then, open up the hole with a reamer / spiral probe/rasp (all pretty similar) which are typically included in a kit.

 It’s as simple as that.

-This is where I have a confession – after plugging the rear tire of my motorcycle and having it in there for a few months, I’d completely forgotten about it.
-The motorcycle was used a little on the road, some track work and a bit of light drag racing, although the majority was road riding.
+After plugging the rear tire of my motorcycle and having it in there for a few months, I’d completely forgotten about it.
+The motorcycle was used a little on the road, some track work and a bit of light drag racing, however, the majority was road riding.

 To be clear: You should never ride or drive at that speed after a repair.

 These kits allow for a professional repair at home or by the side of the road, without fuss and within minutes.
-Picking any of these kits will make things easier for you, they all have slightly different benefits, but the one thing they have in common is that they work, and can be done by anyone without any training or previous know-how.
+Picking any of these kits will make things easier for you.
+They all have slightly different benefits, but the one thing they have in common is that they work.
+And it can be done by anyone without any training or previous know-how.